LumoSQL/lumosql/CODE-OF-CONDUCT.md

 ## Unwelcome Sexual Attention or Physical Contact

-This section belongs here because it is definitely needed.
+This section is here because it has been proven to be needed.
 It is not some formality.

 Unwelcome sexual attention online or offline, or unwelcome physical contact is not acceptable.
 This includes sexualized comments, jokes or imagery in